linuxontheweb/LOTW/README.md

 stack, and can therefore be accessed by the **Cycle window stack** keyboard shortcut.
-If the taskbar is not visible, the windows held by it are considered to be in a "background" state, i.e., they are no longer in the window stack, and cannot be accessed.
-In this case, the taskbar *must* be brought back into view in order to regain access to minimized windows.
+If the taskbar is not visible, the windows held by it are considered to be in a "background" state, i.e., they are no longer in the window stack, and cannot be accessed via the graphical interface; to regain access, the taskbar *must* be brought back into view.

 ## Icon cursor